Jarcho/d2dx/README.md

 ## Installation

-  Copy the included "glide3x.dll" into your Diablo II folder.
+  Copy the included "glide3x.dll" and "d2fps.dll" into your Diablo II folder.

   Note that in some cases you may have to also download and install the Visual C++ runtime library from Microsoft: <https://aka.ms/vs/16/release/vc_redist.x86.exe>